obmaz/samsung_aircon_connector/README.md

 ![Network](./readme_images/4.jpg)

 ### Linux
-Note that the golang should be installed to compile.
+Note that the golang should be installed if you want compile.

 ```bash
 $ git clone https://github.com/obmaz/samsung_legacy_aircon_connector.git